mirage335/mirage335DreamMachines/README.md

 Documented by spreadsheet.

 # Base
-Basic 'best performance per dollar' machine optimizes the cost of current hardware and power consumption, somewhat at the expense of upgradability.
-AMD seems to be a current industry leader in this mid-range market.
+Basic 'best performance per dollar' machine optimizes the cost of current hardware and power consumption.
+AMD seems to be a current industry leader.

+Specificially designed for maximum VR rendering framerates.
+Base overclocking is now a design requirement if well supported by available components.

+VR render endpoint.

 Cost-effective as a cryptocurrency mining rig, without wasting the opportunity for intermittent desktop use.